menu

 Cloud-based software development refers to creating software solutions that are designed to run on third-party server infrastructures.
 These solutions are optimised and secured to run from the cloud to provide storage, performance and analytical power.

-How cloud computing is changing the way we build software
+How is Cloud based system development changing the way we build software?

-There is no doubt that cloud computing is not only coming, it has arrived.
+There is no doubt that cloud computing is now at the basis of all technology.

 Companies can build ‘cloud-native’ solutions, meaning that they build applications directly in the cloud to exploit the advantages of the cloud computing delivery model.
-These are not focused on where applications are located, but on how they are created, allowing them to be agile, flexible, and creative when building software solutions.
+These are not focused on where applications are located, but on how they are created, allowing them to be agile, flexible and creative when building cloud based software solutions.

-Cloud computing brings a host of strategical advantages such as allowing software developers the flexibility to manage and deploy applications much better in a cloud environment.
-This creates a virtual environment that is conducive to effective project management, automated testing and software builds, which in turn increases performance and allows companies to bring products to market much quicker and to a higher quality.
+Cloud based computing brings a host of strategical advantages, such as allowing software developers the flexibility to manage and deploy applications.
+It creates a virtual environment that is conducive to effective project management, automated testing and software builds, which in turn increases performance and allows companies to quickly bring high quality products to market.

 Processes are more efficient and testing is more effective, so potential issues can be found and eradicated much more easily, which also saves money.